alanpoon/Makepad_livspace/README.md

 # why wasmedge sdk?

-In the future we can try AI interfence model using wasmedge.
+In the future we can try AI inference model using wasmedge.